anemtserova/keepit-app-NEW/README.md

 The user can add, edit, and delete contacts.
 Notes can be added and deleted to each contact as well.

-The application is using API to store the full contact information with exception to the note which is stored separately in `Local Storage`.

 ![](https://i.imgur.com/unbodqW.gif)